zowe/zac/README.md

 *	Create and maintain development iteration criteria and release train to drive framework development and deployment
 *	When required, vote on revoking commit rights

 The ZLC is composed of six (6) members of the Zowe community.
-Initially IBM, CA Technologies, and Rocket Software have each nominated two indivuduals to serve on the ZLC while the Zowe community builds committer diversity, for a term that will end by July 31, 2019.
+Initially IBM, CA Technologies, and Rocket Software have each nominated two individuals to serve on the ZLC while the Zowe community builds committer diversity, for a term that will end by July 31, 2019.

 To qualify for nomination to serve on the ZLC, the individual must be a committer on a Zowe sub-project.
 No more than 2 individuals on the ZLC can be afflilated with the same company.